Frequently Asked Questions

 Am I covered for ongoing conditions?

-Bronze Silver and Gold Cover will cover you for eligible ongoing conditions that start after the inception of your policy, up to the maximum benefit of your policy (£1000, £4250 or £7500) subject to you renewing your policy with us and premiums being paid up to date.
-See the Pet Policy Benefits
+Bronze, Silver and Gold Maximum Benefit policies will cover you for eligible ongoing conditions that start after the inception of your policy, up to the maximum benefit of your chosen level (£1,000, £4,250 or £7,500) and subject to you renewing your policy with us and premiums being paid up to date.
+Please see our Pet Policy Benefits

 for more details.

-Accident Only Cover provides insurance for third party liability and £1,000 per condition for treatment costs for up to one calendar year from the date of the
+Accident Only Cover provides £1,000 per accident for treatment costs for up to 12 months from the date of the

 Explain exclusions to me.

 We cannot cover any conditions which your pet has had symptoms of or received treatment, medication or advice for at any time prior to the policy coming into force or twelve months prior to inception of your pet insurance